This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Skin peeling is common in babies who are born after their due date.
 Peeling does not mean that your baby's skin is too dry.
 You do not need to put lotions or oils on your newborn's skin to stop the peeling or to treat rashes.

-- A lip callus (thickened skin) may form on his upper lip during the first month.
-It is caused by sucking and should go away within your baby's first year.
+- A lip callus (thickened skin) may form on your baby's upper lip during the first month.
+It is caused by sucking and should go away within the first year.
 This callus does not bother your baby, so you do not need to remove it.

 How to clean your baby's ears and nose:

 - Use a wet washcloth or cotton ball to clean the outer part of your baby's ears.
 Do not put cotton swabs into your baby's ears.
 These can hurt his or her ears and push earwax in.
 Earwax should come out of your baby's ear on its own.
 Talk to your baby's pediatrician if you think your baby has too much earwax.

 - Use a rubber bulb syringe to suction your baby's nose if he or she is stuffed up.
 Point the bulb syringe away from his or her face and squeeze the bulb to create a vacuum.
 Gently put the tip into one of your baby's nostrils.
 Close the other nostril with your fingers.
 Release the bulb so that it sucks out the mucus.
 Repeat if necessary.
 Boil the syringe for 10 minutes after each use.
 Do not put your fingers or cotton swabs into your baby's nose.

 A newborn baby's eyes usually make just enough tears to keep his or her eyes wet.
 By 7 to 8 months old, your baby's eyes will develop so they can make more tears.
 Tears drain into small ducts at the inside corners of each eye.
 A blocked tear duct is common in newborns.
 A possible sign of a blocked tear duct is a yellow sticky discharge in one or both of your baby's eyes.
 Your baby's pediatrician may show you how to massage your baby's tear ducts to unplug them.